akDeveloper/Aktive-Merchant/README.md

 This project is a PHP port of [Active Merchant](http://github.com/Shopify/active_merchant) library from Ruby.

-The aim is to develop a PHP application to includes payment gateways under common interfaces.
+The aim is to develop a payment gateway framework under a common interface.

+## What is new in v2.0.0
+### BC changes
+- Stripe gateway expecting amounts in cents, while should be accepts in base units.

 ## Supported Gateways